mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-bayesian-moto-adaptation-project.markdown

 ---

-You can find the codes for this project on my github, [here](https://github.com/mohammadbashiri/bayesian-motor-adaptation).
+You can find the codes for this project on my Github account, [here](https://github.com/mohammadbashiri/bayesian-motor-adaptation).